Ping Command and Ping Command Options

 Whenever other engineers see network engineers during troubleshooting, they think that, network engineers only ping from one node to another.
 But as you know a network engineer is more than a pingman :) This command is a basic but very useful tool for network engineers to control the reachability of peer node.

-Ping command maybe is the most usefull command for a network engineer.
+Ping command maybe is the most useful command for a network engineer.
 Basically, with this command, you send an ICMP(Internet Control Management Protocol) request to the destination, and wait for the response.
 According to the number of response and its returning time, you can decide what to do for troubleshooting.

 In this article we will discuss ping command for windows, unix systems and cisco routers.